arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 </p>

 **5.** In this step you can review the connection type, Port, board and loaded libraries.
-You can also click on Test connection to evaluate the Arduino-MATLAB connection.
+You can also click on Test connection to evaluate the Arduino-MATLAB® connection.
 Next, you should see a Green check-mark signalling the successful connection, as shown in the image below.

 <p align="center">